 5 things you should know if you want a kidney transplant

-As a patient services advocate who works with potential transplant recipients at a major hospital, I spend a lot of time correcting misperceptions and educating patients about what they need to do to get on the transplant list.
-As a kidney transplant recipient, I have a lot of “inside knowledge” that I readily share with anyone who will listen.
+As a patient services advocate who works with potential transplant recipients at a major hospital, I spend a lot of time correcting misperceptions and educating people about what they need to do to get on the transplant list.
+As a kidney transplant recipient, I have a lot of inside knowledge that I readily share with anyone who will listen.

-- Only family members can give me a kidney.
-FALSE!
-Though family members may have an increased chance of matching, don’t stop there.
-Living donation can have better outcomes for those needing a kidney transplant.
-Friends or even strangers may be a match.
-(That’s how deceased donation works, after all.)
-Don’t be afraid to let people know you need a kidney.
-If you don’t want to talk about it let someone you know speak to people on your behalf.
+Do not be afraid to let people know you need a kidney.
+If you do not want to talk about it, let someone you know speak to people on your behalf.
 Use social media.
 Write it on your car.
 Get the word out.
 There are wonderful, generous people in the world who may be willing to give you a kidney.
 You never know who may actually call you with interest.

-- Do your part.
-Kidneys are a very scarce resource.
-We all hope that options are on the horizon that will make dialysis a thing of the past.
-Until that time, if you’re wanting a transplant you have to do your part.
 Keep yourself as healthy as possible.
 Show up for every treatment and stay the full time.
 Eat healthy.
 Quit smoking.
 Exercise.
 Lose weight.
 These ideas may seem like no-brainers and yet they may also seem impossible.
-It’s up to us to make choices day by day and moment by moment, to give up what we want right now for that thing we want the very most.
+It is up to us to make choices day by day and moment by moment, to give up what we want right now for that thing we want the very most.